aedera/anc2vec/README.md

 called with additional parameters indicating the dimensionality of the embeddings (`embedding_sz`) and the number of optimization steps used for embedding building (`num_epochs`).
-The embeddings built by `builder` are stored in `es`, which a Python dictionary mapping GO terms to their corresponding embeddings.
+The embeddings built by `builder` are stored in `es`, which is a Python dictionary mapping GO terms to their corresponding embeddings.

 Please check the examples below for more information about this functionality.